jonathanwmendez/music-catalogue/README.md

 ## Tangible Results

-The GUI of the database.
+A user-friendly GUI that makes it easy to insert data in a database.